adambotfd/dashboard-maker/.github/ISSUE_TEMPLATE/create-dynamic-website.md

 ---
-name: Create Website
+name: Create Dynamic Website
-about: Create a dynamic website
+about: Create a website for your bot in 1 minute with no coding knowledge and only simple Github expirience and we will handle the hosting and domains.
 title: "[Dynamic Website Creation] Your Bots Name"
 labels: dynamic website
 assignees: ''